Elsa García (singer)

-Elsa Garcia is a Mexican-American Tejano singer and producer from Houston, Texas.
+Elsa García is a Mexican-American Tejano singer and producer from Houston, Texas.
 She has had four albums certified gold, and was nominated for a Grammy Award in 1991 for her album, Simplemente.

 Early life

-Elsa Garcia was born in Monterrey, Mexico.
-The daughter of Mexican singer Hermelinda “Linda La Norteña” Escamilla, she was introduced to music at an early age.
-Her family moved to Houston, Texas, when she was two years old.
-Before coming to music, Garcia had worked at different jobs including deejay, accountant, and banker.
+Elsa García was born in Monterrey, Mexico.
+The daughter of Mexican singer Hermelinda "Linda La Norteña" Escamilla, she was introduced to music at an early age.
+Her family moved to Houston, Texas when she was two years old.
+Before coming to music, García had worked at different jobs including disc jockey, accountant, and banker.
 She also hosted her own radio talk show.